 Tweaks to Indiana’s Medical Malpractice Act (MMA) have increased the limits on damages for the first time in two decades, among other changes to the MMA.

 The director of government relations for Indiana State Medical Association evaluates the MMA as the “gold standard” of medical malpractice laws and says Indiana “is one of the top states to practice medicine because of our favorable malpractice environment,” which can certainly be read as a gentle nod to the difficulty patients may face when undertaking a medical malpractice suit.
 Indeed, Indiana is in limited company as a state where the law sets caps for medical malpractice damages.

 Arguing the flip side, the Indiana Trial Lawyers Association points to caps as creating an environment attractive to less-successful physicians.
 At a minimum, the long-untouched caps needed to reflect increases in healthcare costs.
 After some legislative wrangling that would have bumped up the caps every four years, a new deal was struck and signed into law.

-The maximum recoverable amount in Indiana, which for years has been among the nation’s lowest, is raised incrementally by the new law.
-From the current $1.25 million, it adjusts to $1.67 million on July 1, 2017 and again to $1.8 million on July 1, 2019.
-The change is a result of concern among lawmakers that Indiana’s early-adopted statutory caps would meet the fate of other states where caps are low: being ruled unconstitutional and unfair to patients.
+The maximum recoverable amount in Indiana for medical malpractice, which for years has been among the nation’s lowest, was raised incrementally by the new law.
+From $1.25 million, it adjusted to $1.67 million on July 1, 2017 and again to $1.8 million on July 1, 2019.
+The change was a result of concern among lawmakers that Indiana’s early-adopted statutory caps would meet the fate of other states where caps are low: being ruled unconstitutional and unfair to patients.

-On the whole, the revision brings a long-needed re-evaluation of reasonable expectations for these complicated and expensive cases.
+On the whole, the revision brought a long-needed re-evaluation of reasonable expectations for these complicated and expensive cases.
 While one faction will argue it did not go far enough (and certainly lawmakers did aim for even higher caps when the bill was introduced), it’s hard to imagine another being unhappy with the change.
-How it shakes out in practice—well, we’re about to find out.